MalikHudson/Windows-Server-2016/README.md

-Where to navigate in Active Directory when end-user is locked out of account.
-Unlock end-user account Demo: https://youtu.be/llE9Bb_dE8w
+Where to navigate in Active Directory when end-user is locked out of account: https://youtu.be/llE9Bb_dE8w

 Where to navigate in Active Directory when an end-user’s account has expired